Providing world-class events since 2006

 Time and Location: June 05, 2019 / Webinar

-The Willis Research Network held an afternoon seminar featuring a number of research projects with our academic partners, where we demonstrated how this research has applicability to business decisions.
+The WTW Research Network held an afternoon seminar featuring a number of research projects with our academic partners, where we demonstrated how this research has applicability to business decisions.

 - Use of 3D simulation to reduce the uncertainty in loss estimates